Garga124/ai-knowledge-assistant-dotnet/README.md

 - Scales to large knowledge collections using vector search
 - Allows domain-specific knowledge integration

+## Features

+✔ Document upload and processing
+✔ Text extraction and chunking
+✔ Embedding generation using OpenAI
+✔ Vector search using Qdrant
+✔ AI-powered question answering
+✔ Clean architecture with services and interfaces

 ## Architecture

 The architecture follows a layered design with dependency injection and modular components.